hmrc/vat-service-guide/source/documentation/set-up.html.md

   <li>Client confirms authorisation for agent to represent them</li>
 </ol>

+## Subscribe to VAT

+Post April 2019 we will deliver a VAT Subscription (formerly known as VAT Registration) service that will allow businesses new to VAT to subscribe at the same time as they sign up to MTD.

+Until this service is delivered, new businesses will need to subscribe to VAT using the existing service, then navigate to the sign up service and complete that journey.
+The service will request information about the business and the person running it.
+Following successful subscription the business will be informed of their VAT Return deadlines.

+Agents must already be subscribed to HMRC agent services in order to access the new VAT subscription service on behalf of their clients.

 ## Agent registers a client for VAT (MTD)

 Agents can sign up an existing client’s business.